 Commercial Use Authorizations (CUAs)

-A Commercial Use Authorization (CUA) is a business permit with the National Park Service that authorizes an individual, group, company, or entity to conduct commercial activities and provide specific visitor services in a National Park area.
+A Commercial Use Authorization (CUA) is a business permit with the National Park Service that authorizes an individual, group, company, or other for-profit entity to conduct commercial activities and provide specific visitor services within a national park area.
+The National Park Service will only issue CUAs for commercial activities and visitor services that:

 Learn more about approved service types, how to apply for a CUA, reporting requirements, and more.